7 Ways to Make Your Home More Functional in the New Year

 Fill Those Cavities

 An unfinished wall or ceiling isn’t an eyesore; it’s a storage opportunity.
-With 15 bucks worth of shelf hardware and 1x4s, you can pack 8 ft. or more of storage into one wall stud cavity.
-For about $2 per ft., you can turn ceiling joist space into storage space with wire shelving.
+In a weekend you can turn ceiling joist space into storage space with wire shelving.

 Store Tools and Equipment on Closet Rod Brackets